 The first emigrant party, the Bidwell-Bartleson party, heads for California with 100 farmers and their families.
-After crossing South Pass the group divides with some going to California and some to Oregon.
+After crossing South Pass, the group divides, some going to California and some to Oregon.

 Dr. Elijah White, the newly appointed Indian Sub-Agent to Oregon, led 112 emigrants to Oregon.
 Their wagons were cut down to two-wheeled carts at Fort Hall, Idaho, as it was generally believed at that time that wagons could not make the journey over the upcoming rough terrain.

 Lieutenant John C. Fremont of the Army Topographical Corps leads a scientific expedition into the Rocky Mountains, guided by mountain man Kit Carson.
 On his return, Fremont’s account of the expedition and expert maps are ordered published by Congress.
 His reports encouraged Americans to go West on the trail.